-Winter is a period of the year during which food is more and more scarce.
+Winter is a period of the year during which food is scarce.

-Whether we’re talking insects, bugs, worms, berries or seeds, they get harder to find, and freezing makes finding them all the more difficult.
+Whether we’re talking insects, bugs, worms, berries or seeds, they get harder to find.
+Freezing makes finding them all the more difficult.

 Let’s learn how to care for them as they deserve, to help them over the winter.

-It’s also important to provide adequate help so that our rightful intentions don’t translate to making their life more difficult in the end.
+It’s also important to provide adequate help so that our rightful intentions end up making their life more difficult.

 - Set up dispensers for seeds, fats and fruits that are crucial for their survival.

 It is important not to feed them all year long because birds must be trained to forage for their own food.

 A permanent food source will create a type of addictive bond that will interrupt the natural food chain.

 - It is important to only feed birds when they need it, when winters are cold.